Last Updated on March 2, 2023

 - The work-based visa application process requires the applicant and his or her employer to provide an exceptionally detailed amount of information before proceeding.

-The United States has five major types of employment-based green cards: EB-1, EB-2, EB-3, EB-4 and EB-5.
+The U.S. has five major types of employment-based green cards: EB-1, EB-2, EB-3, EB-4 and EB-5.
 Their wait times depend on the applicant’s country of origin and priority level.
-Individuals from India or China could wait years before receiving a green card.
-While people from other countries could have a shorter wait time.
+Individuals from India or China may wait years before receiving a green card, while people from other countries could have a shorter wait time.
 Check out our policy updates blog for information on monthly priority dates via the Visa Bulletin.

 Like employment-based visas, family visas or green card petitions are segmented into different priority levels.
 Applicants with U.S. citizen family petitioners will have priority over those with family members who only have green cards.